c3d/xl/README.md

                 " Min=", Min, " Max=", Max, " Avg=", Avg

 Notice how the first parameter of `compute_stats`, `T`, has a type declaration `T:real`.
-This tells ELFE that a `real` value is expected here.
-But it also forces ELFE to actually compute the value, in order to check that it is indeed a real number.
+This tells XL that a `real` value is expected here.
+But it also forces XL to actually compute the value, in order to check that it is indeed a real number.

 As a result, `temperature` is evaluated only once (to bind it to